 Cereals have high concentrations of carbohydrates and pulses are rich in proteins and amino acids.
-Pulses are also high in Vitamins such as Vitamin C and Vitamin A. Cereals are also the major staple in many countries including India.
+Pulses are also high in Vitamins and minerals such as Vitamin C and Vitamin A. Cereals are also the major staple in many countries including India.
 Cereals are commercially farmed in huge volumes compared to proteins.
 In conclusion, pulses and cereals are important food sources.

 Also Read: Food Crops

 To know more about what are cereals and pulses, examples of pulses and cereals, and the difference between cereals and pulses, keep visiting BYJU’S website or download BYJU’S app for further reference.

 Frequently Asked Questions